eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

 # Windows Setup Guide

-## Minecraft Version: 1.19.4
+## Minecraft Version: 1.19.2
-## Forge Version: 45.0.24
+## Forge Version: 43.2.0

 To join the Aria Minecraft Server, follow these steps:

 1. **Install Minecraft Launcher**
-    - Download the Minecraft Launcher from the [Microsoft Store](https://www.microsoft.com/store/productId/9NXP44L49SHJ)
+    - Download the Official Minecraft Launcher from the [Microsoft Store](https://www.microsoft.com/store/productId/9NXP44L49SHJ)
-    - Close the Minecraft launcher when the installation is completed.
+    - Open the Minecraft launcher and set it up.
+You may login with your Microsoft account if you wish.

 2. **Install Minecraft Forge**
    - Minecraft Forge is required to play with mods on our server.
 Follow these steps: